Teaching Transformers to Solve Combinatorial Problems through Efficient Trial & Error: Introduction

 \section{Introduction}

 Large Language Models (LLMs) based on the Transformer architecture have shown remarkable performance in a wide range of Machine Learning tasks, achieving state-of-the-art results on language understanding and generation benchmarks~\citep{vaswani2017attention, brown2020language, radford2019language}.
 Trained to predict the next token in large text corpora, these models acquire strong reasoning abilities, but whether they perform genuine logical reasoning or rely on pattern-matching remains under debate~\citep{valmeekam2023planbench, dziri2023faith}.
 Prompting strategies such as Chain-of-Thought and its many variants~\citep{nye2021show, wei2022chain, yao2023tree, wang2022self, besta2024graph, chen2022program, khot2022decomposed, zhou2022least, madaan2023self} have enabled LLMs to exhibit multi-step reasoning capabilities and solve even complex mathematical problems~\citep{hendrycks2021measuring}.
 Yet, LLMs still struggle in more structured domains like arithmetic and combinatorial optimization.
 Controlled evaluations on synthetic tasks, including algorithmic puzzles, formal grammars, logic-based games, and arithmetic problems, have revealed consistent failure modes of current models and methods~\citep{liu2022transformers, li2023emergent, nanda2023emergent, allen2023physics, ye2024physicsa, ye2024physicsb, lee2023teaching}.
-At the same time, the literature highlights that Transformer-based models have the potential to leverage internal mechanisms like attention to capture combinatorial structure without specialized heuristics or external tools.
-However, appropriately training them to display this behavior remains a major challenge and an active topic of research in robustness and generalization.
+At the same time, the literature highlights that Transformer-based models have the potential to leverage \\

 \rule{2in}{0.4pt}\\ { Authors listed alphabetically; equal contribution.}\\ { Code available at \url{https://github.com/gpt-reasoning/ReasoningCombinatorials}}